Israel cool to U.S. call for West Bank tactics review | Law-Order

 Islamic Jihad claimed Tayeh as a member and said he had died "during clashes".
 The statement did not elaborate.
 Tayeh's family denied he had taken part in clashes.
 The West Bank, among territories Palestinians hope will form part of an eventual independent state, has seen waves of violence involving Palestinians and Israel's army and settlers since U.S.-sponsored talks with Israel broke down in 2014.

-The diplomatic stagnation has contributed to the sapping of the credibility of the U.S.-backed Palestinian Authority, which has limited self-rule and security control in the West Bank.
+The diplomatic stagnation has contributed to erosion of the credibility of the U.S.-backed Palestinian Authority, which has limited self-rule and security control in the West Bank and regularly condemns Israel's incursions into the territory.
 "We demand that the Palestinian Authority not only speak out against terrorism, but also act against it.
-The spread of weapons and lack of governance are harming both the Palestinian people and the Palestinian Authority itself," Gantz said
+The spread of weapons and lack of governance are harming both the Palestinian people and the Palestinian Authority itself," Gantz said on Wednesday.

 There was no immediate response from the PA, which casts Israel's actions as designed to weaken it.
-(Additional reporting by Maayan Lubell, Nidal al-Mughrabi and Ali Sawafta, Writing by Dan Williams, Angus MacSwan, William Maclean)
+(Additional reporting by Raneen Sawafta, Nidal al-Mughrabi and Ali Sawafta, Writing by Dan Williams and Maayan Lubell; Editing by William Maclean and Bernadette Baum)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)